TOAST-DOCS/SMS/en/console-guide.md

 * Before using the international SMS sending feature, see [International Sending Policy](./international-sending-policy).
 * If you do not want to use the international SMS sending feature, you can prevent accidents due to international SMS volume pumping by setting it to unused.
 * Manage countries allowed to send
     * Only the specified major countries are enabled for sending during the initial setup.
-You can manage whether to ship to each country through the **Manage countries allowed to send > Select countries to allow**.
+You can manage whether to ship to each country through the **Manage Country Allowed to Send > Select Country to Allow**.
 * Auto-block monthly limit and threshold notifications
-    * The **auto-block monthly limit** is 1,000 per month by default, with a maximum of 10,000.
+    * The **Auto-Block Monthly Limit** is 1,000 per month by default, with a maximum of 10,000.
-    * If you need an adjustment that exceeds the 10,000 **auto-block monthly limit**, please contact us via the **Request Exceed 10,000** button.
+    * If you need an adjustment that exceeds the 10,000 **Auto-Block Monthly Limit**, please contact us via the **Request Exceed 10,000** button.
-    * The **auto-block monthly limit** is an auxiliary function, and detection is not reflected in real time.
+    * The **Auto-Block Monthly Limit** is an auxiliary function, and detection is not reflected in real time.
 NHN Cloud is not responsible for any errors in the auxiliary function, so please use it with caution.
-    * If you **enable** **monthly limit threshold notifications**, notifications will be sent to all project members when 70% and 100% of the value you set for the **auto-block monthly limit** is reached.
+    * If you **enable** **monthly limit threshold notifications**, notifications will be sent to all project members when 70% and 100% of the value you set for the **Auto-Block Monthly Limit** is reached.
 * Set blocking countries by conversion rate and notifications
-    * If you **enable** the **block and notification by conversion rate**, the block feature is enabled and notifications are sent to all project members when a block occurs.
+    * If you **enable** the **Block and Notification by Conversion Rate**, the block feature is enabled and notifications are sent to all project members when a block occurs.
-    * Country-specific blocking by conversion rate only applies to the countries that you set via the **Set blocking countries by conversion rate > Select a country to allow**.
+    * Country-specific blocking by conversion rate only applies to the countries that you set via the **Set Block Country by Conversion Rate > Select Country to Allow**.
     * If a country is blocked by Conversion Rate, then a **Blocked** button is exposed next to the blocked country.
 Click that button to unblock it.

 > [Caution]